-- get password list: Called when a password is required to login on the target. - get_private_key_list: Called when a private key is required to login on the target. - authentication_completed: Called after a successful login attempt. - session ended: A session is the logical unit of user connections: it starts with logging in to the target, and ends when the connection ends.
-The session ended hook is the notification for the end of the session.
-It is called exactly once for the same session.
+- get_password_list : Called when a password is required to login on the target. - get_private_key_list : Called when a private key is required to login on the target. - authentication_completed : Called after a successful login attempt. - session_ended : A session is the logical unit of user connections: it starts with logging in to the target, and ends when the connection ends.
+The session_ended hook is the notification for the end of the session.
+It is called exactly once for the same session. - get_remote_app_credentials : Called when the RemoteApp Launcher requests the application credentials.